Nintendo 64 classic GoldenEye is coming to Xbox and Switch

 During its Direct, Nintendo also confirmed that Mario Party, Mario Party 2, Mario Party 3, Pokémon Stadium, Pokémon Stadium 2, 1080° Snowboarding and Excitebike will be added to Nintendo Switch Online’s Expansion pack in 2022 and 2023.

 On Xbox, GoldenEye 64 will be available through Xbox Game Pass and will feature a 4K resolution.
-Both versions of the game will offer smoother frame rates and local split-screen/online multiplayer.
+Both versions of the game will offer smoother frame rates and local split-screen, but strangely, only the Switch version offers online multiplayer.
 No release date for the game has been confirmed yet on Xbox consoles or the Switch.

 Ready up for your objective, secret agents.
 Nintendo 64’s GoldenEye 007 is coming soon to Nintendo Switch for #NintendoSwitchOnline + Expansion Pack members, now with online play! pic.twitter.com/pXNzpDW7Ud